EloGank/lol-replay-downloader/README.md

-League of Legends Replay Command
+League of Legends Replay Downloader Library
 ============

 ### Currently in dev.

 ## Reporting an issue or a feature request

-Feel free to open an issue, fork this project or suggest an awesome new feature in the [issue tracker](https://github.com/EloGank/lol-commands-replay/issues).
+Feel free to open an issue, fork this project or suggest an awesome new feature in the [issue tracker](https://github.com/EloGank/lol-replay-downloader/issues).

 ## Credit

-See the list of [contributors](https://github.com/EloGank/lol-commands-replay/graphs/contributors).
+See the list of [contributors](https://github.com/EloGank/lol-replay-downloader/graphs/contributors).

 ## Licence